How To Replace A Drop-In Kitchen Sink

 Step 9: Attach the garbage disposal to the disposal flange.

 Reference the manufacturer’s installation instructions for proper installation of your garbage disposal.
-For the InSinkErator Evolution Compact, the instructions are online here.
+For the InSinkErator Evolution Compact on the InSinkErator website.

 Pro tip: Many disposals will require you to attach the plug to the disposal.
 Be sure to follow the manufacturer’s instructions carefully or ask someone experienced with electric work to assist.